infiniteflight/infiniteflight-docs/getting-started-guide/home-user-interface/logbook.md

-3. You can cycle between all entries or just those that are stored as replays here
+3. You can cycle between all entries or just those that are stored as [replays](/guide/getting-started-guide/home-user-interface/logbook#replays)